Phlebotomy Technician Course

 - Dispose of contaminated sharps, blood or other biohazard fluids, in accordance with laws and standards

-- Draw blood from capillaries by dermal puncture, such as heel or stick methods
+- Draw blood from capillaries by dermal puncture, such as heel or finger stick methods

 - Enter patient, specimen, insurance, or billing information into computer.